platformsh/platformsh-docs/src/languages/dotnet.md

-# .NET
+# .NET Core

-Platform.sh supports deploying .NET applications by allowing developers to define a build process and pass its variables to the .NET build environment.
+Platform.sh supports deploying .NET applications by allowing developers to define a build process and pass its variables to the .NET Core build environment.

 ## Supported versions